getkyo/kyo/README.md

 val a: (Int, String) > (Fibers with IOs) = Fibers.parallel(Math.cos(42).toInt, "example")

-// Alternatively, it's possible to to provide
+// Alternatively, it's possible to provide
 // a 'Seq' of computations and produce a 'Seq'
 // with the results
 val b: Seq[Int] > (Fibers with IOs) =